-Skin infections are relatively common in dogs.
-An infection may be caused by contact with a microscopic bacteria or fungus that infects the skin.
-In many cases, these infections are secondary to the irritation caused by allergies.
+Skin infections show up relatively frequently in dogs too.
+An infection may be caused by contact with microscopic bacteria or fungi that infect the skin.

-- Bacterial Infection: Pyoderma is a bacterial infection typically caused by the Staphylococcus bacteria.
+- Bacterial infection: Pyoderma is a bacterial infection typically caused by Staphylococcus bacteria (commonly called staph).
 Bacterial infections are often secondary to allergies and sometimes cause hot spots in dogs.
-This is perhaps the most common type of skin infection seen in dogs.
+This is perhaps the most common type of canine skin infection.

 Canine Atopic Dermatitis

-Canine atopic dermatitis is caused by environmental allergies, like pollen and dust mites.
-These microscopic particles can give your dog itchy skin, inflamed ears, and goopy eyes.
-There are medications available to help ease the irritations that go along with allergies.
+Canine atopic dermatitis is precipitated by environmental allergens, like pollen and dust mites.
+These microscopic particles can cause itchy skin, inflamed ears, and goopy eyes in your dog.
+There are medications available to help ease the irritation that goes along with allergies.
 For severe skin problems, your vet may recommend allergy testing.